strideynet/go-k8s-caac/README.md

 # go-k8s-caac

-An exploration into using Go CAAC (Configuration as awesome Code).
+An exploration into using Go CAAC (Configuration as awesome Code) instead of normal Kubernetes manifests.
+This is something I'd had on my mind for a while and thought it would be worth prototyping to see how usable it is.

 Find out more at: https://noahstride.co.uk/posts/2020-09-13-go-rather-than-helm/